jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/practical-expression-quantification.md

 gunzip mm10/gencode.vM10.annotation.gff3.gz
 ```

+#### Option parameters for Stringtie

 > - Reference annotation transcripts (-G)

 > - Expression estimation mode (-e)

-When the -e option is used, the reference annotation file -G is a required input and StringTie will not attempt to assemble the input read alignments but instead it will only estimate the expression levels of the "reference" transcripts provided in the -G file.
+* When the -e option is used, the reference annotation file -G is a required input and StringTie will not attempt to assemble the input read alignments but instead it will only estimate the expression levels of the "reference" transcripts provided in the -G file.

-With this option, no "novel" transcript assemblies (isoforms) will be produced, and read alignments not overlapping any of the given reference transcripts will be ignored, which may provide a considerable speed boost when the given set of reference transcripts is limited to a set of target genes for example.
+* With this option, no "novel" transcript assemblies (isoforms) will be produced, and read alignments not overlapping any of the given reference transcripts will be ignored, which may provide a considerable speed boost when the given set of reference transcripts is limited to a set of target genes for example.

 > - gene_abund.tab (-A)	Gene abundances will be reported (tab delimited format) in the output file with the given name.